bcgov/jag-traffic-courts-online/infrastructure/README.md

     - Select the appropriate project and its namespace using comman "oc project ${LICENSE_PLATE-NAMESPACE}" i.e. oc project 0198bb-dev

     - After selecting correct project and namespace run command "oc process -f ${YAML_FILE_NAME} | oc create -f -

+# Creating Openshift Instance from scratch

+1.)
+We need to create .yaml file that can be used to create a template inside the Openshift Catalog. refer to the .github/infrastructure/traffic-courts-online-app.yml for the yaml generic template

+2.)
+There are two ways you can deploy the .yaml file inside the Openshift to create template.
+- Using OC CLI
+- Using Openshift UI

+    1.)
+Using OC CLI
+    - Login in the OC4 using your login token "oc login --token=${LOGIN_TOKEN} --server=https://api.silver.devops.gov.bc.ca:6443"

+    - Select the appropriate project and its namespace using comman "oc project ${LICENSE_PLATE-NAMESPACE}" i.e. oc project 0198bb-dev

+    - After selecting correct project and namespace run command "oc process -f ${YAML_FILE_NAME} | oc create -f -

+    -  It will create a template name 'traffic-courts-online' inside the 'From Catalog' portion.

+    2.)
+Using Openshift UI
+    - Inside the project 0198bb-NAMESPACE switch to the 'Developer' mode from 'Administrator' mode.
+Go to the +Add --> YAML.

+    - In the Import YAML portion copy and paste the .github/infrastructure/traffic-courts-online-app.yml content and click 'create'

+    - Upon creation it will create a template name 'traffic-courts-online' inside the 'From Catalog' portion.

+3.)
+Deploying the template to desire namespace

+- Inside the Developer --> +Add --> From Catalog choose 'traffic-courts-online' template

+- Instantiate the template

+- This will open a form with required fields needed to be enter.
+Enter all the blank fields and click create.

+- This will launch the template and will create the whole environment in the desired namespace you entered.